gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     export IMAGE=gcr.io/$PROJECT_ID/sample-k8s-app:1.0.0
     ```

-1. Find out the `backend` pod IP address just like how we did for the `db` pod.
+1. Find out the `backend` Pod IP address just like how we did for the `db` Pod.

 1. Create the manifest for the `frontend` application.
 Save it as `manifests/frontend.yaml` and deploy it to Kubernetes using `kubectl apply` command.